Skip to content

 )

-# Extra bypass flags apply to USING (SELECT) only, NOT WITH CHECK (INSERT/UPDATE).
+# extra bypass flags are appended (USING only, NOT WITH CHECK).

 )